garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 4 Buffer and Query.md

     Polygon buffer = GeometryEngine.buffer(geoPoint, 1000.0);
     ```

-1. Add the point and buffer as graphics.
+1. In `bufferAndQuery(MouseEvent)`, add the point and buffer as graphics.
 You only need to add them to the `GraphicsOverlay` for the `GeoView` currently in use--`MapView` or `SceneView`--so check the value of `threeD` and choose a `GraphicsOverlay` accordingly.
 Clear its graphics and then add the point and buffer as new `Graphic` objects:

     ```
     ListenableList<Graphic> graphics = (threeD ? bufferAndQuerySceneGraphics : bufferAndQueryMapGraphics).getGraphics();